Note: The information in this video is applicable to 2011. However, the text on the page has been updated to reflect the current year information.

 - But in some cases, you may be exempt from paying it at all depending on your relationship to the deceased.

-Although the rules can change at any time, in 2011 only the following states have an inheritance tax on their books:
+Although the rules can change at any time, as of 2017 only the following states have an inheritance tax on their books:

 - New Jersey